Inside Petra in Jordan (Mini Guide)

-I will simply tell you that the nearest water source was located at 8 km in distance with Petra and they were able to feed the whole Petra area with daily water supply, enough for all the residents (30000), using a 200 kilometres water pipe!!
+I will simply tell you that the nearest water source was located at 8 km in distance with Petra and they were able to feed the Petra area with daily water supply, enough for all the residents (30000), using a 200 kilometers water pipe!!
 Besides that, the area also had 8 springs and various pools.
 They also had built an impressive rain waterfall system (re-routing of the water, channels and many other systems).

-How to get to Petra
+How to get to Petra – Inside Petra

 Petra is about 3 hours away from the capital of Jordan, Amman.
-We personally rented a car for 1 week, from Amman, where we explored the whole Jordan and visited Petra also.
+We personally rented a car for 1 week, from Amman, where we explored the of Jordan and visited Petra also.
 It’s very safe and easy to drive around, just be sure to have a map or something similar and please follow it.
 In our case, we got lost on the way to Petra and almost reached Israel’s borders, where we almost caught by armed soldiers.
 No, I am not kidding!
 The story in another post. 🙂

-Another way of transportation is to rent a taxi (its quite expensive – around 100 euros) or take the JETT BUSSES which leaves early in the morning and returns in the evening (3 hours distance) and the last stop is in Petra’s ticket box office.
+Another way of transportation is to rent a taxi (it’s quite expensive – around 100 euros) or take the JETT BUSSES which leaves early in the morning and returns in the evening (3 hours distance) and the last stop is in Petra’s ticket box office.
 It’s better to rent a room for at least one night because you will be exhausted to return on the same day.

-Tickets, Best season
+Tickets, The Best season

 At the main gate, you can find the ticket box office where you can buy your tickets.
 I should point out that you have to prove your stay in Jordan for at least one night, otherwise you will pay almost double the value of the normal ticket (JD90).
-The price 7 years ago for one day, was JD25 (about 30 Euro)… Now it has double the price JD60 (60 euros approximately).
+The price 7 years ago for one day, was JD25 (about 30 Euro)… Now it has double the price of JD60 (60 euros about).
 Believe me, it worths every euro!
 For two days has JD55 and for 3 days JD60.
 Children under 15 years are free and you have to pay by cash only.
 Also from there you can get maps and hire a guide if you want.
 It is open from 6 am to 6 pm during the summer, and 6 in the morning – 4 pm in the winter.

-The best time is early in the morning, it is cooler and you will have time to explore it withouts the big crowds.
+The best time is early in the morning, it is cooler and you will have time to explore it without the big crowds.
 Believe me, it gets overcrowded so the best is to arrive there at 6 am.
 The best season to visit is during Spring and Autumn / Winter where it is not so hot.
 Summer temperatures can reach up to 45 degrees!

-Things to consider
+Things to consider – Inside Petra

 - Dress comfortable with light clothing and comfortable shoes, you will walk a lot.
-For women please respect their culture, avoiding wear sleeveless, shorts and generally whatever is too much revealing.
+For women please respect their culture, avoiding wear sleeveless, shorts, and generally whatever is too much revealing.
 Remember that you are in a Muslim country.